Central Office Staff

 Director of Special Services, Jessica Puckett (Jessica.Puckett@ncsuvt.org), Ext.
 2021

 The Director and Associate Director of Special Services supervise and coordinate special education programs for all students eligible to receive special education services based on state and federal regulations; provide leadership in establishing new programs; develop improved understanding of existing programs; evaluate existing programs; and recommend changes and additions as needed.
 They provide input to principals in evaluating personnel serving in the special education area, and serve as an ongoing resource to the community, parents, administrators, and educators regarding special education issues.
-Jessica and Richard develop budget recommendations for the IDEA-B Grant and locally-funded special education programs.
+Jessica and Tami develop budget recommendations for the IDEA-B Grant and locally-funded special education programs.
 They provide expenditure control on established budgets for special services.

 Special Services Administrative Assistant